 Tip: On iPhone and iPad without a hardware keyboard, typing the backslash character can be a bit cumbersome.
 Instead you can simply tap-and-hold the plus button above the keyboard to trigger the action menu.
 Handy!

-Many of these actions can take so called parameters inside parenthesis (similar to how you can add value parameters to tags), to further refine the behaviour of these actions.
+Many of these actions can take so called parameters inside parentheses (similar to how you can add value parameters to tags), to further refine the behaviour of these actions.
 For example, \date(in: 2 weeks)

 inserts the date two weeks from now instead of the current date.